Updated February 2, 2023

 The demolition company you hire should be well informed about local regulations and will pull the permits on your behalf in most cases.

-NOTE: Be sure to clarify up front with the contractor all the services they will perform, including whether or not they will be pulling and paying for the permits required.
+Be sure to clarify up front with the contractor all the services they will perform, including whether or not they will be pulling and paying for the permits required.
+Ask as many questions as needed, but make sure you ask these 13 questions to make sure you avoid contractor scams.

 There are a variety of utilities and services that must be disconnected before demolition: